kaanjareenune/kaanjareenune.github.io/README.md

 - Certifications: Microsoft Word/Excel/Power Point Specialist

 ## Projects
-#### Split XML File (Jul 2024)
--	Created a program using both Python and Java to split a given xml file into a specified number of items per file
--	Used xml. tree library in Python
--	Used JAXB in Java
--	Used jar and artifacts to create an application for users to interact with the program
-####
-#### Movie Data Analysis and Travel Data Analysis (Jun 2024 - Jul 2024)
-- Cleaned up travel data and movie data using Jupyter Notebooks and Python Pandas library
--	Performed data modeling using Pandas
--	Created visualizations and graphs of data using Seaborn and Matplotlib
-####
 #### Exploratory Data Analysis (Mar 2024 - May 2024)
-- Analyzed historical stock data, including price and volume metrics using python and pandas.
+- Processed and analyzed historical stock data including price and volume metrics, travel data and movie data using python and pandas.
+- Conducted data cleaning and preprocessing tasks on large datasets
+- Created time series plots, candlestick charts, and moving averages visualizations using Power BI, Matplotlib and Plotly.
+- Spearheaded initiatives to provide better and more reliable communication of data analytics to stakeholders.
 - Conducted descriptive statistical analysis to summarize stock performance and identifying trends.
-- Created time series plots, candlestick charts, and moving averages visualizations using Matplotlib and Plotly.
 ####
+#### XML Utility June 2024 – June 2024
+- Developed XML Tool in Python and Java, to create multiple xml documents from a given xml document based on the defined business rules
+- Parsed the XML document using Python’s ElementTree, Java’s JAXB libraries and created in memory objects.
+- Developed User Interface to enter the XML file location and to define the split business rules
 #### Course Registration System (Oct 2023 - Dec 2023)
 - Developed a RESTful API using Flask to manage student records, implemented CRUD operations and authentication.
 - Implemented database schema design using SQL for storing course and student information, ensuring data integrity